 Workplace Simulator Laboratory (W-SIM)

-The Workplace Simulator Laboratory is located in the new Cliff Fielding Research Innovation and Engineering building on the Laurentian University campus.
-The lab is scheduled to be fully operational by September 2019.
+The Workplace Simulator Laboratory is located in the Cliff Fielding Research Innovation and Engineering building on the Laurentian University campus.
+The lab became fully operational in the Fall of 2019.

 Vibration Induced Injury

 Virtual Reality Simulation

 Breath-by-Breath Metabolic Analyses & Pulmonary Function Tests